 - statement on the jobseeker's participation in a service promoting employment and the inclusion of the service promoting employment in the employment plan that is prepared with the jobseeker

 - statement on the proven interruption of the jobseeker's studies when they were supported by an unemployment benefit and the prerequisites for supporting the jobseeker’s independent studies with an unemployment benefit, and

 - statement on the support period for studies referred to in the Act on the Promotion of Immigrant Integration, the immigrant's obligations and the monitoring and interruption of studies.

-Other labour policy statements are issued by the TE Office.
-To be able to give a statement, the municipality in the pilot area:
+Certain labour policy statements are issued by experts who are nationally centralised in the Uusimaa TE Office’s area of responsibility for unemployment security.
+To be able to give a statement in this case, the municipality in the pilot area: